Cozy & Fun Rainy Day Activities in Sandakan: What to Do When It Pours

 Down by the harbor, My Harbour Restaurant provides a family-friendly dining experience with local flavors and indoor seating that lets you enjoy the monsoon atmosphere in comfort.
 These cafés aren’t just places to eat—they’re sanctuaries of warmth, flavor, and reflection, where the rain enhances the experience rather than interrupts it.

-my habour restaurant
+my habour restaurant exterior

-Craft & Learning Workshops (a Must for Rainy Day Activites)
+Craft & Learning Workshop- Rainy Day Activites

 Rainy day activities are perfect for trying something hands-on—and in Sandakan, you can dive into local culture by joining traditional handicraft or cooking workshops.